YJonmo/agentic_rag/README.md

 This chatbot is built using an Agentic RAG approach and FastAPI.
 It leverages the Mixtral-8x7B model with Chroma database and incorporates three tools corresponding to different RAG implementations: FAQ queries, product details queries, and occupation-based insurance product queries.

+\* The Mixtral-8x7B model is free to run.
+You may improve the overal performance of the agent using a more powerful LLM such as GPT 3.5 or later.

 <table>
   <tr>